strangebytes/diablo-ddrawwrapper/README.md

 ## Usage

-Run the game with command line options
+~~Run the game with command line options
 * /ddrawlog to write debug messages to ddraw_debug.log
-* /ddrawdebug to write debug messages to a console
+* /ddrawdebug to write debug messages to a console~~

+Command line parameters are currently broken, requires code change to enable debug logging.

 Press the ~ key to open the in-game graphics setting menu.
 Use the arrow keys to navigate/change settings and enter to apply.
 Escape will exit the menu without applying settings.